Skip to Content

 My area of expertise is leadership development.
 My research to date has focussed on women in sport and academia using qualitative methodologies.

 My focus in teaching is providing high quality high impact learning experiences, which enable students to challenge themselves, so they can grow and develop, in a supportive environment.
 Drawing on my PhD research which focussed on how to maximise the transfer of learning, I am always looking for ways to maximise the transfer of learning from the myriad of situations our students find themselves in.
-I am not currently involved in any teaching due to my role as Head of School.
-However my recent teaching was developing and delivering the Internship in Business between 2009-2012.
-In addition I have taught papers in sport management and management from 100 level through to postgraduate over the past 28 years.
+I have taught papers in sport management and management from 100 level through to postgraduate over the past 28 years.
 I am currently responsible for teaching postgraduate sport sociology and sport management, plus the 15 credit internship in business.